 Vernam ciphers employ one-time secret keys having the same length as the form of the message being encrypted.
 The cipher is sometimes referred to as a One Time Pad (OTP) [cipher] because of historical techniques for sharing the one-time secret keys.
 Shannon demonstrated that Vernam ciphers are perfect in a particular sense.
 No other cipher can do better under the same assumptions and conditions.
 There is no "more-perfect."
 This does not assure that a Vernam-encrypted message cannot be cracked by a determined adversary with sufficient time and resources.
 The assumptions and conditions are critical.
 These are identified and reviewed for SCE.

 Vernam encryption/decryption is straightforward and appealing for digital processing.
 The practical limitations arise in producing, exchanging, and protecting the never-duplicated one-time keys.
-It is also challenging to produce cryptographic-quality keys that approach satisfaction of the perfect-cipher conditions.
+It is also challenging to produce cryptographic-quality keys that approach satisfaction of Shannon's perfect-cipher conditions.

 Practical stream ciphers are not perfect.
 Instead, a cryptographically-derived, quasi-perfect cipher is obtained from a reasonable-length one-time secret key that is easier to share between the parties involved.
 The question for the design and use of such ciphers is how they can be strong enough to defeat feasible cryptanalysis while falling short of perfection.
 The goal is to have a less-than-perfect but ideal cipher that provides effective protection against a resourceful adversary.